jpedro/jpedro.github.io/.posts/git-dd.md

 but also to 2. shelled out calls and, abusing that, 3. inline shell functions.

-Basically we can abuse git as a task manager.
+We can abuse git as a task manager.
 And so we shall.

 ### 1. Subcommand alias